swaptacular/swpt_accounts/protocol.rst

    * If the account gets removed from the server's database, it is not possible the owner of the account to lose an amount bigger than ``negligible_amount``.
-(This implies that, unless the owner of the account has an alternative way to access his funds, the account could not receive incoming transfers after being deleted.)
+(Unless the negligible amount is huge, or the owner of the account has an alternative way to access his funds, this implies that the account can not receive incoming transfers after being deleted.)

    * Enough time has passed since account's creation. [#creation-date]_